 A Louvre treasure hunt is a fun way to visit the Louvre for families and people less interested in arts who still don’t want to miss one of Paris’ most iconic sites.

-Louvre treasure hunts also allow to skip the lines at the Louvre thanks to skip-the-line tickets.
+Louvre treasure hunts also allow skipping the lines at the Louvre thanks to skip-the-line tickets.
 The treasure hunt usually lasts 1.5 – 2 hours, and then you are free to stay to visit the rest of the museum.

-So there you have it, the Louvre skip the line guide with everything you need to know, and our best skip the line Louvre tips for visiting the Louvre smoothly and with lesser crowds.
+So there you have it, how to skip the line at the Louvre, at least the longest lines at the Louvre!
+Use our Louvre tips for visiting the Louvre smoothly and with lesser crowds.